Caravaca de la Cruz: Legend of the Holy Cross and the May Festival

-The priest continued with the Mass.
-According to Catholic belief, when the bread and wine are consecrated during Mass, they cease to be bread and wine, and become instead the body and blood of Christ.
-The empirical appearances are not changed, but the reality is.
-When missionary Don reached the consecration stage, the king saw a beautiful baby instead of the bread (Host).
-The king was so taken aback by this miraculous image that he and his family converted to Christianity and asked to be baptized into the Christian faith.
-Many believe that the cross delivered by the angels included a piece of the True Cross.
+The priest continued the Mass, where according to Catholic theology, the bread and wine become the True Body and Blood of Jesus Christ (as per the doctrine of transubstantiation), even while retaining their original sensory qualities.
+As the missionary was saying the Consecration prayers that effected this change, the king saw a beautiful Baby instead of the Host.
+The king was so taken aback by this miracle that he and his family converted to Christianity and asked for Baptism.
+Many believe that the cross delivered by the angels contained a piece of the True Cross.

-This appearance of the Cross is remembered by the people of Caravaca each year in acts that constitute a real festive tradition supported by a legend with historical foundation recalled from the Middle Ages.
-Indeed, the May festivities in honor of the Blessed and Vera Cruz are a perfect combination of color, culture, religion and entertainment in which all citizens participate unconditionally, inviting visitors to share the celebrations.
-More than just a holiday, the fiestas of Moors and Christians of Caravaca are a cult of the past, a tribute to history.

-Because of these miracles and the relic of the True Cross, in 1998 Caravaca de la Cruz became the fifth Holy City (along with Santiago de Compostela, Santo Toribio de Liébana, Rome and Jerusalem) celebrating the Perpetual Jubilee in the Vera Cruz Sanctuary (Sanctuario de la Vera Cruz), where the Cross of Caravaca is kept.

 Centuries later, after Christopher Columbus set sail on his voyage of discovery (1492) Franciscan friars travelled to the Americas, taking copies of the Caravaca Cross with them.
 The design is still commonly seen in Central and South American churches and monasteries.
 Houses and business premises also have copies pinned to the wall like lucky charms, and may be surrounded by a lucky horseshoe.